Elianne Andam held out hand to halt fatal attack, court told

 The girl, who cannot be identified for legal reasons, said she was annoyed and wanted to get to school so her friend Elianne grabbed Sentamu’s belongings.

+She said: “Elianne ran behind him, grabbed the bag and started running and laughing as a joke.
+It was the type of thing that Elianne would have done.

+“At first I was laughing a bit ‘cos it was a joke and then I got scared ‘cos then Hassan got mad.”

-She added: “He then lifted up his hoodie quick, pulled out something and I saw a big knife.
+She told police: “He then lifted up his hoodie quick, pulled out something and I saw a big knife.

 When she turned around again, Sentamu was gone and she ran as passengers at a nearby bus stop began “shouting and screaming”, she said.